Black Friday Deals

 Some retailers, such as Argos, will hold your product for seven days.
 This means you can go and collect it after the Black Friday shopping crowds have dispersed and avoid paying delivery fees.

-11. Start your Black Friday shopping early - really early
+11. Start your Black Friday shopping early

-12. But don't forget about Cyber Monday
+12. Don't forget about Cyber Monday

 13. Use your smartphone